journalovi/jovi-workflows/.github/ISSUE_TEMPLATE/20_editor_reviewer-write_review.md

 ## a commit or pull request at https://github.com/journalovi/jovi-workflows
 -->

-Instructions for Reviewer:
+### Instructions for Reviewer
-> - Use the [Review Issue Template](new?labels=review&template=00_reviewer-review.yml&title=%5BREVIEW%5D+%3Ctitle%3E) to write and submit your review.
+> [!IMPORTANT]
-> - Please complete your review *within 6 weeks* of the date you agreed to review.
+> Please complete your review *within 6 weeks* of the date you agreed to review.
+- Use the [Review Issue Template](new?labels=review&template=00_reviewer-review.yml&title=%5BREVIEW%5D+%3Ctitle%3E) to write and submit your review.

-Instructions for Editor:
+### Instructions for Editor
-> - Close this issue once the reviewer has submitted their review.
+- Close this issue once the reviewer has submitted their review.